Arun Chandrasekaran

 To bridge Indian languages and global readership, Roman transliteration became necessary.
 The IAST system, formalized in 1894, was created by Western scholars to provide a faithful, reversible mapping of Indian scripts using Roman characters.
 It was designed with scholarly precision, enabling readers to reproduce original sounds accurately.

-While IAST is significantly better than standard English spellings, it’s not perfect.
-It’s still not intuitive to the average Indian speaker unfamiliar with its rules.
+While these are significantly better than standard English spellings, they are not perfect and are still not intuitive to the average Indian speaker unfamiliar with its rules.

 Moreover, Sanskrit-derived scripts typically lack short vowels like e and o, which are essential for correctly writing Dravidian languages.
 For example: